-If you did not make high grades in your undergraduate studies, you may be nervous about applying to a traditional or online MBA program.
-MBA admissions requirements vary, but in general, students with at least 2.5 GPA in the last 60 hours of their undergraduate studies are encouraged to apply to graduate business programs.
-These are not hard-and-fast rules, as MBA admissions counselors sometimes take other factors into account.
+If you did not make high grades in your undergraduate studies, you may be nervous about applying to a traditional or online Master of Business Administration (MBA) program.
+MBA admissions requirements vary, but in general, students with at least a 2.5 GPA in the last 60 hours of their undergraduate studies are encouraged to apply to graduate business programs.
+These are not hard-and-fast rules, as MBA admissions counselors sometimes consider other factors.

-Colleges will often meet with a student to discuss his or her undergraduate grades and conduct an interview to see if the student is prepared for graduate school.
-Students who have had extenuating circumstances, such as medical, financial and familial issues, should discuss this with the admissions team when applying for an online MBA program.
-Some MBA admissions offices also look for students who have exemplary personal characteristics or strong work experience, not just high GPAs.
+Colleges will often meet with a student to discuss their undergraduate grades and conduct an interview to see if the student is prepared for graduate school.
+Students with extenuating circumstances, such as medical, financial and familial issues, should discuss this with the admissions team when applying for an online MBA program.
+Some MBA admissions offices also look for students with exemplary personal characteristics or strong work experience, not just high GPAs.

-Having a good MBA admissions package can help students with lower GPAs get admitted to a MBA program.
+A good MBA admissions package can help students with lower GPAs get admitted to an MBA program.
 Many things, like high test scores and solid recommendation letters, can help offset a low GPA.
-Carefully look at schools that consider more than just the numbers, and go in prepared to make your case.
-For some schools, it is not always all about the grades.
+Carefully look at schools that consider more than just the numbers when determining who will likely succeed in an MBA program, and go in prepared to make your case.
+For some schools, it is not always all about grades.

 Learn more about the Texas A&M University-Corpus Christi online MBA program.